Xylopyrographer/STAC/Documentation/Using STAC with ATEM Switchers.md

 | 30–39 | Ones digit (0…9) | Top-left + top-right + bottom-right |
 | 40 | 0 | All four corners |

-During **Ones cycling mode**, corners are shown in orange along with the orange digit.
-During **Bank cycling mode**, corners are shown in orange on a black background and the digit shows the bank number (0–4).
+During **Ones cycling mode**, corners are shown in purple along with the orange digit.
+During **Bank cycling mode**, corners are shown in red on a black background and the digit shows the bank number (0–4).

 **TFT LCD boards (M5StickC Plus, LilyGo T-Display, LilyGo T-QT, AI PI-Lite):**